 What’s included in your session

-• Wood therapy, Graston Technique, Cupping/Vacuum Therapy, Infrared Light Therapy, Ultrasound Cavitation *Instead of paying an additional charge for each add on service, the price is included in the package.
+• Wood therapy, Graston Technique, Cupping/Vacuum Therapy, Infrared Light Therapy, Ultrasound Cavitation (included in the package price)

 Will I receive all of this in one session?
-Based on what you need, one or more than one service may be added in your session.
+Based on what you need, one or more than one service may be added in each session.

 This procedure employs anatomically-sculpted wooden implements to improve the body’s size and proportions while advancing overall health.
 This therapy helps redefine body contours, reduce cellulite and facilitate weight loss.
 These instruments allow highly targeted pressure to be applied, and that pressure intensifies the breakdown of fat and fibrous cellulite so that it can be eliminated naturally with other toxins.